Category: Ritual Expertise > Offerings

-Not all root the reason for worship in gratefulness.
-Epicurus thinks that, just as one should not fear the gods (a view that Seneca shares), one cannot except them to concern themselves with our humble affairs either.
-They are worshipped, instead, “because of their extraordinary majesty and matchless nature” (ibid.
-4.19.4).
+Not all philosophers root the reason for worship in gratefulness.
+Epicurus thinks that, just as one should not fear the gods (a view that Seneca shares), one cannot expect them to concern themselves with our humble affairs either.
+They are worshipped, instead, “because of their extraordinary majesty and matchless nature” (Seneca, On Benefits 4.19.4).
 The Stoic philosopher belittles this, but has few arguments against it.

-But let us not dwell on the debate here, and presume that the gods show us kharis and our worship too is a form of kharis (returning theirs, to the extent possible).
+But let us not dwell on the debate here.
+We can presume, for our present purposes, that the gods do show us kharis and our worship too is a form of kharis (returning theirs, to the extent possible).
 This raises a problem, however: if all things come from the gods and belong to them, how is it possible to add anything to their wealth, or provide any service for them?